 Our condemnation should extend beyond Putin himself to all those who excuse his actions, indulge his false narratives with their own, and promote autocracy over democracy.
 The humanities are founded on the pursuit of truth, justice and freedom of thought.
 We believe these act in concert and are mutually reinforcing.
 The work of humanities scholars and teachers strengthens the understanding and dissemination of the democratic principles that emerge from this foundational pursuit.

 It is therefore appropriate and essential for the National Humanities Center to add its voice to those throughout the world who support the courageous and freedom-loving Ukrainian people.

 Who We Are

 The National Humanities Center is unique: a free standing national resource devoted to advancing significant humanistic study and reflection and to making those insights available both inside and outside the academic world.
 Learn More ›

-In this issue, we highlight the research of Fellows from the class of 2022–23 whose projects consider the ways that powerful images are created, displayed, and deployed in service to larger ideas—social, political, and philosophical.
+In this issue we highlight the research of Fellows from the class of 2022–23 whose projects consider the sometimes tenuous relationship between what we perceive and what we believe—about ourselves and the world around us.
 Learn More ›

 What Are the Humanities?

 Humanities research adds to our knowledge of the world, as scholars investigate differences between cultures and communities around the world and across time, consider the ways art is made and received, or unveil the undercurrents that have shaped history.
 Learn More ›